AdaCore/spark2014/docs/ug/gnatprove.rst

 .. rubric:: ``ipstack``

-This program is an implementation of a TCP/IP stack targeted to bare-board embedded applications in certifiable systems.
+This program is an implementation of a TCP/IP stack targeted at bare-board embedded applications in certifiable systems.
 The API is an event driven architecture (based on LWIP design), with an application interface based on callbacks.
 The protocols supported are: